Europe stocks slip as Fed jitters eclipse M&A fever

 Recent talk that the Fed might turn hawkish, possibly by dropping its commitment to keeping interest rates low, has pushed up U.S. Treasury yields.

-UK stocks remained under pressure, with the FTSE 100 down 0.5 percent, as investors trimmed their exposure to UK equities before Scotland votes on independence on Thursday.
+UK’s FTSE 100 index was down 0.7 percent on Tuesday - underperforming Germany’s DAX index and France’s CAC 40, both down 0.4 percent - as investors trimmed their exposure to UK equities before Scotland votes on independence on Thursday.

 Thomas Cook sank 6.4 percent after the British holiday operator highlighted a slowdown in bookings in its German market, which accounts for about a third of group revenues.